caminerich/ETL_Flask_Example/README.md

-# ETL, SQLite3, Flask challenge
+# Weather data ETL, SQLite3, Flask challenge
 ## Challenge:
 **Weather Data Description**
 The wx_data directory has files containing weather data records from 1985-01-01 to 2014-12-31.
 Each file corresponds to a particular weather station from Nebraska, Iowa, Illinois, Indiana, or Ohio.